There’s no need to buy how-to-cook-beans , when you can make them yourself. Here are key techniques so you always cook beans perfectly.

 This traditional method is commonly used for dried beans.
 Here’s how to do it:

-• Boil: Drain the soaking water, place beans in a pot, and cover with fresh water.
-Bring to a boil, then reduce heat and simmer until tender (typically 1-2 hours depending on the bean type).
+- Boil: After soaking, drain the water and put beans in a pot, then cover with clean water.
+Cover with water, bring to a boil, turn down to low and simmer until cooked through, 1-2 hours depending on the bean.

 2. Pressure Cooking